Super Bowl XXXIV: Pre-game notes

-Television
+Broadcasting

 ABC televised the game in the United States, with play-by-play announcer Al Michaels and color commentator Boomer Esiason.
 Chris Berman from Disney-owned corporate sibling ESPN hosted all the events.
 Berman was joined by fellow ESPN analyst Steve Young, while ESPN's Mike Tirico was on hand for the post-game presentation of the Vince Lombardi Trophy.
 Lesley Visser and Lynn Swann served as sideline reporters.
-This was Esiason's only Super Bowl with ABC Sports as part of the Monday Night Football team (and his only one as a color commentator on television).
-He would be fired a little over a month later in early March the reason being for his dismissal was simply his poor chemistry and hatred of Michaels (Michaels himself hated Esiason).
-Esiason would join the broadcasting team for Westwood One radio for the game played the following year in Tampa and would stay with them until Super Bowl LII when Esiason was dropped by Westwood One.
+Other contributors included Dan Fouts, Jimmy Roberts, Bob Griese and Brent Musburger (who introduced a special memorial tribute to Walter Payton, who had died from bile duct cancer the previous November).

-It was also the first Super Bowl to be aired in high definition and 5.1 Dolby Digital.
-ABC Sports chose to use the 720p format.
+This was Esiason's only Super Bowl as a color commentator on television.
+ABC Sports would fire him a little over a month later in early March, with the reason being for his dismissal was simply his poor chemistry and hatred of Michaels (Michaels himself also hated Esiason).
+Esiason would then serve as the lead color commentator for Westwood One radio, calling Super Bowls XXXV (the game played the following year) to LII.

-Ironically, the ABC affiliate in St. Louis, KDNL-TV, has been regarded as one of the network's weakest affiliates since joining the network in 1995.
-The previous ABC affiliate, KTVI, in contrast, was one of the strongest affiliates – it had become a Fox station in 1995, and thus, has televised the majority of the Rams' games in this period.
+This was the first Super Bowl to be aired in high definition and 5.1 Dolby Digital.
+ABC chose to use the 720p format.The game was later featured as one of the NFL's Greatest Games as The Longest Yard.

-The game was later featured as one of the NFL's Greatest Games as The Longest Yard.
+The game attracted an average of 88.5 million viewers, with an 43.3 rating and 63% share on ABC.
+Also, In Canada an estimated nation-wide viewership of 3.1 million watched the game.

-Commercials
+Advertising

 This game is often referred to as the "dot-com" Super Bowl since it was held during the height of the dot-com bubble, and several Internet companies purchased television commercials.
-E-Trade ran a commercial featuring a chimpanzee dancing in an E-Trade T-shirt and the text "Well, we just wasted 2 million bucks".
+Among them, E-Trade's commercial featured a chimpanzee dancing in an E-Trade T-shirt and the text "Well, we just wasted 2 million bucks".
 Lifeminders.com ran a commercial of plain typewritten text beginning with the line "This is the worst commercial on the Super Bowl.
 But it might be the best thing you see tonight."
 Pets.com famously paid millions for an advertisement featuring a sock puppet, though the company would collapse before the end of the year.